abdelkoudos/Serial-OCR/README.md

 ## Project Overview

-This project involves extracting and recognizing Egyptian national ID serial numbers from images.
-The serial consists of two letters followed by seven digits (e.g., **AB1234567**).
-The goal is to extract and recognize the serial numbers as text rather than as images using deep learning techniques.
+This project focuses on extracting and recognizing Egyptian national ID serial numbers from images.
+The serial number consists of two letters followed by seven digits (e.g., AB1234567).
+The objective is to extract and recognize these serial numbers as text using deep learning techniques, rather than treating them as images.

-### **Note on Data Confidentiality:**
+Initially, I attempted to solve this problem using pretrained models like Keras OCR and Tesseract.
+However, I encountered challenges with these solutions.
+The architectures were unnecessarily complex, leading to significant time delays, and the results were much worse than when implementing my own custom architecture.

+### **Note:**
 Please note that this project is intended for **documentation purposes**.
 The dataset used in this project is **confidential**, and as such, I am unable to share the data publicly.
 However, the methodology and code provided can be adapted to similar datasets for learning or practical applications.

 ## Steps Taken